android/ndk-samples/README.md

 Build Steps
 ----------
-- With Android Studio: use "Import Project(Eclipse ADT, Gradle, etc)" or "File" > "Import Projec"t option
+- With Android Studio: use "Import Project(Eclipse ADT, Gradle, etc)" or "File" > "Import Project" option
 - On Command Line/Terminal:  make sure set up ANDROID_HOME and ANDROID_NDK_HOME to local installation of SDK and NDK, then go to individual sample dir, and use "gradlew assembleDebug"

 Support